STAMP-project/pitest-descartes/README.md

 | `Set`        | `HashSet`    |
 | `Map`        | `HashMap`    |

-This means that if a is supposed to return an instance of `Collection` the code of the mutated method will be `return new ArrayList();`.
+This means that if a method returns an instance of `Collection` the code of the mutated method will be `return new ArrayList();`.

 This operator is not enabled by default.